Asphalt Legends

-Asphalt 9: Legends is a 2018 racing video game developed by Gameloft Barcelona and published by Gameloft.
-Released on July 25, 2018, it's the fifteenth major game of Asphalt series.
-In comparison to previous entries, there are several new and improved features, such as a prestigious car lineup, new control schemes, including the autopilot mode called "TouchDrive", and race modes, and the reimplemented "shockwave nitro" from Asphalt 6: Adrenaline.
-The graphics are considered significantly improved compared to its 2013 predecessor, Asphalt 8: Airborne.
+Asphalt Legends is a 2018 racing game developed by Gameloft Barcelona and published by Gameloft.
+It is the ninth main entry in the Asphalt series.

+In comparison to previous entries, there are several new and improved features, such as a prestigious car lineup, new control layout, including the autopilot mode called "TouchDrive", allowing the player to select their route without actually steering the car, and race modes, and the "Adrenaline" nitro reimplemented as "nitro shockwave" (previously known as "nitro pulse") from Asphalt 6: Adrenaline (2010).
+The graphics have considerably improved compared to its predecessor, Asphalt 8: Airborne (2013).

 Gameplay

-The gameplay in Asphalt 9 is similar to the other Asphalt Games with noticeable differences in graphics and design.
+The gameplay in Asphalt Legends is similar to the other Asphalt games with noticeable differences in graphics and design.
 There were 48 cars featured in the game when soft-launched, but the worldwide release saw the introduction of four new cars, leading to 52 cars.

-There are currently 195 cars as of the December 2022 update.
-Like its predecessor, each of the cars belongs to a class progressively featuring higher performance and rarity: D, C, B, A, and S. The player starts with a car in the lowest class (Class D), the Mitsubishi Lancer Evolution X. All cars in the game now require blueprints to unlock and later "star up", with each of them having anywhere from 3 to 6 stars.
-For each new star, the car's performance capability is increased.
-Each car can also be customized with the new car editor feature.
+There are currently 300 cars as of the Legacy Of Speed expansion update.
+Like its predecessor, each of the cars belongs to a class progressively featuring higher performance and rarity: D, C, B, A, and S. The player starts with the first car in the lowest class (Class D), the Mitsubishi Lancer Evolution X and ends with the car in the highest class (Class S), the Arash Imperium.
+All cars in the game now require blueprints to unlock and later "star up", with each of them having anywhere from 3 to 6 stars.
+For each new star, the car's top speed, acceleration, handling, and nitro efficiency are increased.
 Each car now also uses fuel when used for a race event, limiting its use for any game mode.
-The fuel quantity for each individual car is based on the max number of possible stars for that car: 3 star cars have 6 fuel, 4 star cars have 5, etc.
+The fuel quantity for each individual car is based on the max number of possible stars for that car, e.g. 3-star cars have 6 fuel blocks, while 4-star cars have 5.
+The more stars a car has, the less fuel it will have.
+The amount of time it takes for a car to be fully refueled (i.e. from zero fuel blocks) also depends on the car's class and max possible stars.
+For example, the Mitsubishi Lancer Evolution X takes five minutes to refill its fuel, while the Koenigsegg Jesko (one of the highest ranked Class S cars) takes six hours.